bennychen2004181026/T3A1Workbook/GuangJianChen_T3A1.md

 for (model of models) {

 /* In each iteration the randomIntFromInterval method of this Model class will be invoked and being passed two arguments.
 These arguments actually represent the minimum index and maximum index of the makes array.
-So the returnning value of randomIntFromInterval method will be a random integer between 0 and 2 inclusively.
-By applying suqare brackets with `makes` array, we can access to a random element in makes array and assign this element to make variable. */
+So the returning value of randomIntFromInterval method will be a random integer between 0 and 2 inclusively.
+By applying square brackets with `makes` array, we can access to a random element in makes array and assign this element to make variable. */

   make = makes[randomIntFromInterval(0,makes.length-1)]